wavesDevs/wavesDevs/README.md

 # Robert Aulet

 👋 Hey there!
 I'm Robert, a prospective software engineer from Miami, Florida.
-Since a yound child, I have always been passionate about problem solving and learning (particularly in STEM disciplines), which made pursuing technology the clear choice.
+Since a young child, I have always been passionate about problem solving and learning (particularly in STEM disciplines), which made pursuing technology the clear choice.
 I recently graduated from Florida International University with a degree in Computer Science, which I hope to use to create truly innovative solutions to the most challenging problems in our society!

 ## Skills